Fiserv/Commerce-Hub/docs/Resources/Guides/Response-Codes/Error.md

 title: 5xx
 -->

+Codes starting with 5xx identifies a [vertical](?path=docs/Resources/Guides/Industry-Verticals/Industry-Verticals.md) specific error.
+Check the error message, correct the data and resend the request.
+Contact your account respresentative for further assistance.

 | Code| Message |
 | ---- | ----- |
 | 502 | Missing or Invalid Auth Data for Financial Institutions |